On this page

 KeyError: 'user_id'

 Python raises KeyError when you access a dictionary key that does not exist.
-Unlike JavaScript, Python does not return undefined — it raises an exception immediately.
+Unlike JavaScript, Python does not return undefined.
+It raises an exception immediately.

-The hard part: the crash line is where the key was accessed, but the bug is almost always where the dictionary was built — often a different file, a different function, or a different service entirely.
+The hard part: the crash line is where the key was accessed, but the bug is almost always where the dictionary was built, often a different file, a different function, or a different service entirely.

 The 5 Most Common Causes